SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Reporting

 We believe that transparency cultivates trust, helps hold ourselves accountable and – we hope – inspires others to act.
-We provide an annual update on our climate progress here through our ESG Reporting.
+We provide an annual update on our climate progress through our ESG Reporting.
+In our Annual Report on Form 10-K, we highlight climate change as an ESG priority, and discuss certain potential impacts on our business of severe weather driven by climate change.
 We also report to organizations such as CDP.
-Walmart estimates its scopes 1, 2 and partial scope 3 GHG emissions in accordance with the GHG Protocol Corporate Accounting and Reporting Standard and has disclosed this and other climate-related information annually since 2006.
-See our third-party assurance statement for our CY2021 Scope 1 and 2 emissions verification report here.
+Walmart estimates its Scopes 1, 2, and 3 GHG emissions in accordance with the GHG Protocol Corporate Accounting and Reporting Standard and has disclosed this and other climate‐related information annually since 2006.
+See our third-party assurance statement for our 2023 Scope 1 and 2 emissions verification report for more information.

 Challenges